This post was sponsored by Premama as part of an Influencer Activation for Influence Central and all opinions expressed in my post are my own.

 - Eat small meals throughout the day.
 Instead of eating three larger meals and an occasional snack, I eat several smaller meals.
 I think that smaller amounts of food seem to keep me from getting as nauseated.
 If I do get sick, I don’t have as much volume to throw up.
 I came to the conclusion that I’m going to get sick, but if I can keep myself hydrated enough then hopefully I won’t require hospitalization.

-- Take a good quality prenatal vitamin/supplement.
+- Take good quality prenatal vitamins/supplements.
 When I was pregnant with Gabe I had limited options.
 I tried dozens of vitamins that only seemed to make things worse.
 I was excited to try Premama products.
 The Premama Essentials is a prenatal vitamin in a powdered form that can be mixed with your favorite drink.
 They’re great for women like me who have trouble swallowing anything in pill form.
 It can be used as a prenatal and postnatal supplement.
 Premama Essentials contains as much or more folic acid than most over the counter prenatal vitamins, and levels similar to most prescription prenatal vitamins; They also have the same non-constipating iron and Omega-3 fatty acids.
 Premama Essentials can be taken before, during, and after pregnancy.
 Premama Essentials has additional amounts of Vitamin B6 which can help reduce the symptoms of morning sickness, and it’s also essential to your baby’s growth.

 Premama Essentials can be mixed in lots of beverages, even something as fun as a milkshake.